Tech

 The company’s policy paper calls for a new social contract that includes AI at the center of everything, which could lower costs and create cures for diseases, but also warned it may upend the public safety net.

 OpenAI has published a policy paper titled “Industrial Policy for the Intelligence Age,” which lays out a list of proposals that would radically shift how our economy works.
-It also calls for mitigations to help protect against some of the "dangerous systems" that may come about with the advent of AGI.
+It also calls for mitigations to help protect against some of the dangerous systems that may come about with the advent of artificial general intelligence (AGI).
 Looking back to the transition to the Industrial Age caused by the disruptive technological breakthroughs in automation, OpenAI is calling for a new social contract, with AI sitting at the center of everything.

 OpenAI thinks access to AI should be a right for all citizens, while at the same time acknowledging that it may very well take away many of their jobs.
 The proposal calls for workers to get a seat at the table to discuss how the economy transitions to this strange, new, AGI-optimized world.